Edward W. Carmack: Death and legacy

 Because of Carmack's support for lynching, the statue has long caused tension in Nashville.
 A commission suggested replacing Carmack's statue with one of Davy Crockett.
 The Carmack statue was torn down by George Floyd protesters on May 30, 2020.

-For many years the public library on Hartsville Pike (Hwy 25E) in Gallatin, Tennessee, was named in his honor.
+For many years the public library on Hartsville Pike (State Route 25) in Gallatin, Tennessee, was named in his honor.
 When a new public library was opened in 2008 in downtown Gallatin, local authorities decided against naming it for him.
 There still remains a street in Columbia, Tennessee, named in his honor.